diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 The `unzip_stage_5` folder contains the **Primary contigs** (`cns_p_ctg.fasta.gz`) and the **Alternate haplotigs**  (`cns_h_ctg.fasta.gz`), which will be used in the following steps of the assembly pipeline.

-These two files must to be renamed using the convention of the VGP pipeline.
+These two files must be renamed using the convention of the VGP pipeline.
 To do this, first select the respective file and then click the pencil button that appears at the right to edit the name.
 In this example the name should be `fArcCen1_c1.fasta.gz` for the **Primary contigs** file, and `fArcCen1_c2.fasta.gz` for the **Alternate haplotigs** file.

 Next, it is required that every intermediate assembly produced during the pipeline is placed in a specific folder.
-Navigate to the `assembly_vgp_standard_1.6` folder and click the green button `New Folder` to create a folder named `intermediates`.
 Move the `c1` and `c2` files to the `intermediates` folder by "drag and drop".

 The final folder structure should look like this:
 ```
 fArcCen1
 ├── assembly_vgp_standard_1.6
+│   └── intermediates
-│   ├── bam_to_fasta
+│       └── falcon_unzip
 │       │   └── ...
-│   ├── intermediates
-│   │   ├── fArcCen1_c1.fasta.gz
+│       ├── fArcCen1_c1.fasta.gz
-│   │   └── fArcCen1_c2.fasta.gz
+│       └── fArcCen1_c2.fasta.gz
-│   ├── stage_0
-│   │   └── ...
+└── genomic_data
-.   .
-^   ^

 ```

 RUNNING **Jellyfish and GenomeScope**: To run correctly  this workflow, first the barcodes from the 10X reads have to be removed.
 In your working project, click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
 Search and select the last version of the **proc10xg** applet.
 Click the applet to open it in _Run_ mode.
 For the input files, select all the `fastq.gz` in the `10x` folder.
 To specify an output folder for the workflow, under `Workflow Actions`, select `Set Output Folder`, navigate to the `assembly_vgp_standard_1.6` and create a new folder named `edited_reads`.
 Finally, click `Run as Analysis...` to launch the applet.